Biloxi Birth Injury Lawyer

 - Failing to properly care for a premature baby

 For the infant in particular, doctor negligence could lead to serious complications, including conditions such as Cerebral palsy, Erb’s palsy or brachial palsy, facial paralysis (from improper use of forceps), or fractures to the clavicle or other bones (often the result of poorly performed breech delivery).
-When innocent infants fall victim to medical malpractice, the Mississippi medical malpractice lawyer at Van Cleave Law can support parents seeking the compensation they deserve.
+When innocent infants fall victim to medical malpractice, the Mississippi medical malpractice lawyers at Van Cleave Law can support parents seeking the compensation they deserve.

 Signs of Potential Birth Injury